grantcarthew/start-prototype/docs/cli/start-config-agent.md

    - Can skip (uses first model)

 9. **Backup and save**
-   - Backs up existing config to `config.YYYY-MM-DD-HHMMSS.toml`
+   - Backs up existing config to `agents.YYYY-MM-DD-HHMMSS.toml`
    - Writes new agent to config
    - Shows success message